MORE ABOUT GREEN CORPS

 APPLY

-The mission of Green Corps is to train organizers, provide field support for today’s critical environmental campaigns, and graduate activists who possess the skills, temperament, and commitment to fight and win tomorrow’s environmental battles.
+The mission of Green Corps is to train organizers, provide field support for today’s critical environmental campaigns, and graduate activists who possess the skills, temperament, and commitment to organize and win tomorrow’s environmental battles.

 WHY JOIN GREEN CORPS?

-4. We want to make the biggest positive impact we can for the planet.
-We work hard to create opportunities for you to do just that.
-But it’s up to you to rise to the challenge.
+5. We want to make the biggest positive impact we can for the planet.
+We work hard to create opportunities for you to learn the fundamental skills needed to run effective grassroots campaigns.

-5. To make an impact, you need training.
+6. But it’s up to you to rise to the challenge.
+To make an impact, you need training.
 We provide top-notch, unparalleled training in the skills of organizing and advocacy to help you launch a lifetime career of impact.

-7. We challenge you.
+8. We challenge you.
 In Green Corps, we give you a ton of responsibility, the kind that pushes you outside of your comfort zone.
 That’s what it takes to learn the craft of organizing.

 MORE ABOUT OUR NETWORK